mozilla/glean/docs/user/metrics/counter.md

 ## Recorded errors

-* If the counter is incremented by a non-positive value.
+* `invalid_value`: If the counter is incremented by a non-positive value.

 ## Reference